CNS nontumor

 Essential features

-• X linked recessive disorder affecting males
+• X linked recessive disorder that predominantly affects men

-• Expansion of tandem CAG repeat region in first exon of androgen receptor gene on proximal part of long arm of X chromosome (Nature 1991;352:77)
+• Expansion of tandem CAG repeat region in first exon of androgen receptor gene on proximal part of long arm of X chromosome (Xq11-12) (Nature 1991;352:77)

 Terminology